-Referee: On a Try or field goal, take a position even with, and 10 yards wide of the potential kicker on the L side, facing the holder.
+Referee: On a Try or field goal, take a position even with, and 10 yards wide of the potential kicker, facing the holder.
 When it is obvious a kick will take place and a potential holder and potential kicker are not seven or more yards behind the neutral zone, there is a player aligned within the frame of the snapper, or aligned in the clear path from the snapper to the holder, the R will place an open hand on the chest [SO18], indicating to the U that Team A is not in a legal scrimmage kick formation.
 From this position observe the motion of the backs within line of vision and cover as usual if a run or pass develops.
-Responsible for sideline coverage if run develops to L vacated side.
 Signal score after being positive that requirements are met.
 Responsible for action on the kicker and/or holder.

-Umpire: Adjust depth based on field position and line-up approximately five yards deep, observing line play and defensive action on the snapper.
-Observe defensive linemen over snapper (that is not on the end of the line) and be aware of any illegal action against them.
+Umpire/Side Judge: Adjust to field position and line-up approximately five yards deep, observing line play and defensive action on the snapper as well as linemen on your side of the snapper.
+Be aware of any illegal action against the snapper, (that is not on the end of the line).
 Be alert to any illegal action by Team B players that are not stationary within one yard of their line scrimmage and in a 3- or 4-point stance.
 Be aware of the pull and shoot.
-Assist in goal line coverage if run develops to L's vacated side.